 Why Dogs Dig

-Dogs may dig out of boredom, anxiety, or a natural instinct to hunt or create a cooler resting place.
-Some breeds, like terriers, are more prone to digging due to their genetic background.
+Causation for digging includes boredom, anxiety, or an instinct driven to hunt as well as to try and create a cooler resting place.
+Some breeds like the terrier type dogs are more prone to digging due to their genetic background.

 Solutions:

-- Block Access: If necessary, block access to garden areas or flower beds where digging is not allowed.
+- Block Access: If needed, block access to garden/ flower beds that are not allowed to be dug into.

 Separation Anxiety